CenterForOpenScience/osc/site/content/2014-10-24-two-calls-to-conscience.md

-Title: Two Calls to Conscience In the Fight For Open Access
+Title: Two Calls to Conscience in the Fight for Open Access
 Author: Shauna Gordon-McKeon, Sheila Miguez
 Date: 2014-10-24 12:00
 Slug: two-calls-to-conscience